Superbition/Celestte-Docs/docs/security/password_reset.md

 ## Introduction

 When building a web application it is good practice to provide a way for your users to reset their passwords, that being because they forgotten their password and need to regain access to their account.
-Polyel implements this functionality for you so you don’t have to implement this for every project that you do.
+Voltis implements this functionality for you so you don’t have to implement this for every project that you do.

 ## Reset Routes